-Market research means gathering information on the market you operate in – your competitors, products and customers, as well as the general industry environment.
+Market research means gathering information on the market your business operates in – your competitors, products and customers, as well as the general industry environment.

 Why do market research?

 Market research could mean the difference between success and failure for your business.
 Knowledge is power – it can help you to advertise effectively, develop successful new products, meet customer needs and outpace your competitors.
 Research should form the backbone of your business strategy.

 - Surveys and questionnaires – these can give basic numbers, for example, the percentage of customers who would be interested in a proposed product, or more in-depth feelings and opinions, such as ideas on what new features people might want to see in your products.

 - Customer discussion panels – these are good for drawing out opinions on complex issues and bouncing around ideas.

 - Trade associations and business support organisations may be able to provide market reports and statistics.

 - Online – there is a huge wealth of free information available online.
 Look at forums, blogs and social media for grass-roots opinions, as well as industry websites for expert analysis.